Classroom Resources: Chemistry Basics

 In this activity, students will analyze data related to elevation and rock composition, in order to better understand the impact that density has on earth chemistry.

 Access is an AACT member benefit.
-Lab: Effect of Salt Concentration on Plants Mark as Favorite (10 Favorites)
+Lab: Determining the Composition of Bridge Straw Stalactites Mark as Favorite (10 Favorites)

 • Renewable Energy, Heat, Temperature, Specific Heat, Interdisciplinary, Graphing | Middle School, High School